The changes in Microsoft Project Server 2016 compared to the previous version 2013 mainly affect the following areas:

 Up to version 2019, there are on-premises versions of SharePoint and Project Server.
 New functions will initially be made available in the cloud versions and subsequently to locally-installed versions using the same code basis.
 The focus in the near future is on hybrid environments using a mix of cloud-based and local installations.

 Migration of Project Server: SharePoint and Project Server 2010 users must migrate to 2013 before they can migrate their environment to Microsoft Project Server 2016.
 Using the same method, the migration to Project Server 2019 can be done in another step.

-If your IT department makes a point of using only products for which support is still provided, you should consider changing even to the most recent version – Project Server 2019.
+If your IT department makes a point of using only products for which support is still provided, you should consider changing even to the most recent version of Project Server.